-Join YPT, as we travel on one of our signature trips, to Iraqi Kurdistan — a prospective new nation protected by the Peshmerga and at the forefront of the fight with ISIS until the end of the recent war.
+Join YPT as we travel on one of our signature trips, to Iraqi Kurdistan — a prospective new nation protected by the Peshmerga which was at the forefront of the fight with ISIS until the end of the recent war.
 Despite its significance and proximity to probably the most important war currently raging, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.

-Our trip begins with either flying in from our Iran Revolutionary Tour, or joining us on the Monday by your own means, before we head straight off to explore this unique region.
+Our trip begins with either flying in from our Southern Iraq tour or joining us on the Monday by your own means before we head straight off to explore this unique region.
 The trip takes us to the world’s only Yazidi shrine at Lalish, before heading north to Duhok, the Saddam palace, Amadiya, and then looping around and heading south to Sulamaniyah, and back to UNESCO World Heritage Site, Erbil, checking out lots of cool sights in between.

 Whether you are a former Pioneer, or new to us, you can join this trip in a region that is living history.

-Guests arrive by own means and make their way to the hotel Grand located in the centre of the Christian District of Erbil.
+Guests arrive by own means and make their way to the Dynasty Erbil hotel located in the centre of the Christian District of Erbil.

 In the evening, we head for the welcome dinner, orientation, and drinks at our hotel, where we will review the itinerary as well as welcome our group coming from Southern Iraq.

 Overnight in Erbil.

-We begin the day nice and early for the two-hour drive to Lalesh.
+We begin the day nice and early for the two-hour drive to Lalish.
 This is the most sacred town for the Yazidi people and is extremely interesting.
 We sometimes encounter Peshmerga along the trip and may have the opportunity to engage in an interesting conversation about the recent war with ISIS.

-Our next stop is at one of the world’s oldest churches built into the mountains in Algosh.
-Algosh is technically part of Mosul and Iraq “proper”.
-From the mountainside church, we will be able to see the Peshmerga front line against ISIS.
+Our next stop is at one of the world’s oldest churches built into the mountains in Alqosh.
+Alqosh is technically part of Mosul and Iraq “proper”.

-We head for lunch and a few beers in Algosh, as luckily it is a Christian town!
+We head for lunch and a few beers in Alqosh, as luckily it is a Christian town!

 Following our slow, late lunch, we drive onwards to Duhok, which is a pleasant old town for our overnight stay.